Saturday, February 28, 2009

 Aside from using certain impractical photographic techniques, there’s one thing I do whilst shooting that I believe makes a big difference :

-se to these very wild animals, often within a few feet of them.
+I get extremely close to these very wild animals, often within a few feet of them.
 I don’t use telephoto lenses.
 This is because I want to see as much of the sky and landscape as possible--to see the animals within the context of their environment.
 That way, the photos become as much about the atmosphere of the place as the animals.
 And being that close to the animals, I get a real sense of intimate connection to them, to the specific animal in front of me.
 Sometimes a deliberate feeling that they’re almost presenting themselves for a studio portrait.

 Why the animals of Africa in particular?
 And more particularly still, East Africa?
 There is perhaps something more profoundly iconic, mythical, mythological even, about the animals of East Africa, as opposed to say, the Arctic or South America.
 There is also something deeply, emotionally stirring and affecting about the plains of Africa – the vast green rolling plains punctuated by the graphically perfect acacia trees.